 You’re looking for three specific things in the forest.

 First, you need to get your hands on copper and tin.
-Both of these metals are how you both unlock bronze, as well as get the ball rolling on a lot of the content that Valheim currently has to offer.
+Both of these metals are how you unlock bronze and get the ball rolling on a lot of the content that Valheim currently has to offer.
 This is why you built the pickaxes earlier, which you should have on you right now.

-Copper deposits can be hard to find and generally spawn towards the center of the forest.
-They spawn in big clusters of rocks, meaning once you find a vein, you’re going to get a decent bite out of it.
-Once you find copper, mark it on the map so that you can come back to it later.
+Copper deposits can be hard to find and generally spawn towards the forest’s center.
+They spawn in big clusters of rocks, meaning once you find a vein, you’ll get a decent bite out of it.
+Once you find copper, mark it on the map so you can return to it later.

 You’re going to be running a lot of these dungeons, and they don’t respawn, so be ready for some grindy exploration at this point.
 The skeletons in these dungeons are weak to blunt weapons, so bring a club if you want to be as efficient as possible.

-As you’re running these dungeons, you’re going to come across surtling cores.
+As you’re running these dungeons, you’ll come across startling cores.
 This is why you’re dungeon crawling in the first place.
 You need at least 15 of these, and you should get between six and 10 per dungeon.
-You use this item for a lot of different crafting recipes, though, so get as many as you can.
+You use this item for many different crafting recipes, so get as many as possible.

-Also, as you’re exploring, you might stumble across a dungeon with another rune.
+Also, as you explore, you might stumble across a dungeon with another rune.
 Interact with it to reveal the location of the next boss on your map.
 Remember to mark the locations of dungeons on your map as you explore.
 They don’t reset, but they can help you get a better lay of the land as you progress.

 Back at Base

-When you have your cores, you should head back to base.
-You’re going to be making two things here: a Kiln and a Smelter.
+When you have your cores, you should head back to the base.
+You will be making two things here: a Kiln and a Smelter.
 If you have the materials for it, make more than one smelter because these things are painfully slow.

 Combine your copper and tin to make some bronze, then use that bronze to make yourself a pickaxe.
-A bronze pick is going to last far longer than your haphazard antler one.
-This pickaxe is going to let you chop down fine wood, which in turn lets you build portals, so that’s objective number one right now.
+A bronze pick will last far longer than your haphazard antler one.
+This pickaxe will let you chop down fine wood, which lets you build portals, so that’s objective number one right now.

 Oh!
 And don’t forget to link up your two bases.
-You’re also going to want to craft yourself some fire arrows for this next boss.
+You’ll also want to craft some fire arrows for this next boss.
 Trust me on this one.

 Boss Number Two